AdamusMateusz/Interview/README.md

 Run `gradle build` task in root project folder, then open terminal, change working directory to `cd src/docker` and run command `docker-compose up --build`.
 The application is ready to use after about 2-5 minutes(pulling images not included) depending on the computer where the code is run.

 #### Long description
-Long description on how to launch this app using terminal or InteliJ.
+Long description on how to launch this app using terminal or IntelliJ.

 ##### Terminal
 1. Open new terminal window